kensanata/spellcasters/Iauniel.md

 doing, no matter where they are, if and only if you can eat a little bit of their hair.
 The target must save vs. spell in order to notice the strange presence in their mind.
-If they do, they may defend themselves with mind-affecting spells such as *charms*, *mind blast*, *mind reading*, *mind rot*, or *warp mind*.
+If they do, they may defend themselves with mind-affecting spells such as *charm person*, *mind blast*, *mind reading*, *mind rot*, or *warp mind*.

 **Phase walk** (3) allows you to see the maze of crisscrossing lines